Minahasan people: Culture

 Ancient Minahasa society was both competitive and egalitarian.
 Important walian (religious shaman) were often female and Minahasa culture does not show any particular discrimination against women.
 Important decisions concerning the community were made democratically.
-Owing to the virtual equality in birth a persons rise in status was mainly dependent on personal achievements and the expression of personal virtues.
+Owing to the virtual equality in birth a person's rise in status was mainly dependent on personal achievements and the expression of personal virtues.

 Leadership positions and higher status were acquired via two main mechanisms: the deployment of wealth and the show of bravery.
 The first was achieved via 'status selematans', ceremonial feasts called foso, and the latter originally via successful headhunting.

 Headhunting helped the warrior gain a religious concept called keter, which is similar to the Malay term semangat and means 'soul/spirit substance'.
 This spiritual and physical force is expressed as courage, eloquence, virility and fertility.
 Even without the actual practice of headhunting and other old traditions and customs these core elements of original Minahasa culture are still held in high regard.
 To this day the deployment of wealth, bravery, obstinacy and the eloquence of verbal resistance are important to social mobility in the Minahasa.

-Minhasa dead were buried in waruga, a type of sarcophagus, until the practice was outlawed by the Dutch.
+Minahasa dead were buried in waruga, a type of sarcophagus, until the practice was outlawed by the Dutch.

 Although after the Dutch came to Minahasa and after the treaty of 1699 between the Dutch and the Minahasan people, most Minahasan people. especially the upperclass and the ones living in Manado, slowly adopted European and Dutch culture and heavily westernized.
 In the 18th and 19th centuries, the Minahasan people had completely adopted a more European culture, clothing and lifestyle until the revival of ancient Minahasan culture in the late 20th century.
 Although even until today there are some Minahasan who are more Dutch or European cultured.
-This makes the Minahasan people a very unique group of people among other Indonesians.
+This makes the Minahasan people a unique group of people among other Indonesians.
 And it was described that Minahasa itself is a lonely outpost of Western culture and Christianity, a bastion of loyalty to colonial power.
-Where Minahasan are actually the subject of a study called Stranger King theory.
+The Minahasan are the subject of a study called Stranger King theory.

 Religion

-The Minahasan indigenous religion is Malesung with Tonaas and Walian as their leader.
+The Minahasan indigenous religion is Malesung with Tonaas Walian as their leader.

 In 1907, Firma P.W.M Trap, Leiden, Holland published a Bible in the Tontemboan language, a language of Minahasa.
 It was edited by M. Adriani-Gunning and J. Regar.

 At 93% of the population, the Minahasa Regency has one of highest proportions of Christianity in Indonesia.
 It has the highest density of church buildings in Indonesia, with approximately one church for every 100m road.
 This is due to a successful missionary campaign by European Christians in Northern Sulawesi.